yshui/index_camera_passthrough/README.md

 For now this application can create an overlay in your game world that acts as a portal to real world.
 You can configure the overlay to be in one place, or stay in front of you.
 This behavior is disabled by default, see [the example config file](index_camera_passthrough.toml) for how to enable and more options.

-Also the lens distortion parameters of the camera is hard coded.
-Valve seem to store their calibration data in the steam folder, we should read them.
+This program also reads camera calibration data directly from your Steam installation.

 ## TODO

 * Add option to make overlay follow controller.
 * Open/close overlay
-* Document configuration options
-* ~Write instructions on how to calibrate your Index camera.~
-* Read camera calibration data from Steam lighthouse calibration data.
 * (Unrealistic) implement Valve's "3D" passthrough.
 To do this we essentially need to do 3D reconstruction from the stereo camera.
 There are existing methods, but will be really challenging to implement.

 ## Contribute